beatrizsaldana/diseaseBurden_shared/README.md

 ##### Script Used
 - vcfSubset_snpFreq_perIndividual.pl
 ###### Description
-This script makes subsets of the VCF with diseases that are only present in the 'Disease' category of the Disease Ontology.
+This script makes subsets of the VCF with diseases that are only present in the 'Disease Risk' category of the Disease Ontology or 'Disease Protection' category of the Disease Ontology.
 This is helpful for faster frequency calculations or if we need to re-do the analysis.

 #### Ontology Frequency Calculation
 ##### Script Used